M-0S/M-0S/README.md

 👋 Hey there, I'm Mohamed!
 I have always been interested in learning programming for years.
 I created this account back in 2022 when I was randomly learning some C++, Python, and JS thinking programming was coding only.
-I abandoned programming for 2 years then made a comeback on Feb 2024 and started taking CS50x and reached week 4 then stopped learning for about 7 months but after that, I started focusing on my goal and learning more seriously.
+After that, I have abandoned programming for 2 years then made a comeback on Feb 2024 and started taking CS50x and reached week 4 then stopped learning for about 7 months but after that, I started focusing on my goal and learning more seriously.
 Here I am after I have completed CS50x and moving to my next step!
 <!--
 **M-0S/M-0S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.